 For more than 40 years, Mayo Clinic's Comprehensive Pain Rehabilitation Center in Minnesota has helped people with chronic pain return to an active lifestyle.
 Mayo Clinic's pain rehabilitation program was one of the first in the world.

-The Comprehensive Pain Rehabilitation Center offers four outpatient rehabilitation programs:
+The Comprehensive Pain Rehabilitation Center offers several outpatient rehabilitation programs: